-We grilled our first grass-fed T-bone steaks tonight.
-Hubby had a baked potato with his; I had fried radishes & caramelized onions with mine.
-You can’t go wrong serving a nice salad with grilled meat.
-This was a very simple marinade I whipped up and it came out quite tasty!
-The spices I used this time gave it a distinct Asian flavor.
+Grass-fed beef steaks can be a little tough as they are so lean.
+But grilled grass-fed T-bone steaks with a nice marinade on them usually get nice and tender.
+Hubby usually has a baked potato with his; I often have fried radishes & caramelized onions, as it reminds me of potato hash browns.
+And of course, you can’t go wrong serving a nice salad with grilled meat.
+This is a very simple marinade I think my readers will enjoy.
+The spices give it a distinct Asian flavor.
 This recipe is suitable once you reach Atkins Phase 2 OWL, as the bit of white wine is not allowed on Induction.
 It would be acceptable for Paleo-Primal only if you consume small amounts of wine.
 Of course, leaving out the wine is always an option.
-As grass-fed beef can be a little tougher than other beef, I would not cook your steaks well-done or you are going to be doing A LOT of chewing. :)
+As grass-fed beef can be a little tougher than grain-raised beef, I would not recommend cooking grass-fed beef well-done or you are going to be doing A LOT of chewing. 🙂

 Many more delightful recipes can be yours when you order Jennifer Eloff and friends’ latest best-selling cookbook series LOW CARBING AMONG FRIENDS.
 There currently are 5 volumes but they are available individually.
 Jennifer, Chef George Stella and other talented cooks are sharing some of their tastiest low-carb creations.
 Order yours TODAY, in regular or coil binding, from Amazon or direct.

 DISCLAIMER: I am not paid for this book promotion or for the inclusion of my recipes therein.
 I do so simply because I have all 5 volumes and KNOW they are GREAT cookbooks!